Meditation pods are finally for sale on Amazon. But is it actually worth buying a meditation pod?

-Both VR and meditation pods (or “floatation therapy decides”) were around in the 1980s.
+Both VR and meditation pods (or “floatation therapy devices”) were around in the 1980s.
 But they failed to take on.
 Both have seen a resurgence.
-And both have both benefits and drawbacks.
+And both have benefits and drawbacks.
 Virtual reality offers complete escapism at the possible expense of motion sickness.
 And meditation pods offer escapism at the risk of claustrophobia and hallucinations.

 VR is finally getting its time in the sun.
 Sales of VR units are currently strong.
+And there are tons of relaxing VR apps meditators use today.
 That once so futuristic technology is now looking very contemporary.
 And meditation pods will likely fair the same way.